This was really one of those moments when you see something that you read about in the history books, and is now right in front of you.

 I really did try getting an image of her from the corner of the hanger but just could not get it right.

-The Spitfire in the image is quite an interesting one too, as it was the end result of a TV Program called James May’s Toys.
+The Spitfire in the image below is quite an interesting one too, as it was the end result of a TV Program called James May’s Toy Stories.
 In this particular episode James May and his helpers successfully constructed a 1-1 replica of an Airfix model of a Spitfire.
-The pieces were built out of out of fibreglass.
-Unfortunately the fibreglass pieces couldn’t support their own weight without internal supports, which were added to ensure it would be strong enough so that it did not collapse.
+The pieces were built out of fibreglass but unfortunately the fibreglass pieces couldn’t support their own weight without internal supports, which were added to ensure it would be strong enough so that it did not collapse.
 I saw the show 2 years ago and it was fascinating viewing.
 I just wish I had taken a better look at the plane at the time.

 There is a display of German rockets and missiles, and the V1 was of interest, although I have not been able to find out whether this is the real thing, or a replica.
 Behind the V1 is a V2, and the dayglo aircraft to the left is a Boulton Paul Balliol T21 advanced trainer.

 There were a number of smaller aircraft scattered around the hanger, and these range from a Chipmunk,

 To a Trans Antarctic Expedition branded Auster T7 that was fitted with skis for the 1956 Commonwealth Trans-Antarctic Expedition led by Dr Vivian Fuchs.
 It was known as the Auster Antarctic.